acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 - In the S3 bucket refresh to see the newly copied files.
 - Try to access the webpage with the **Bucket website endpoint**

+### **Part-3:** Creating a Cloudfront distribution for this application (Optional)

+- Open the Cloudfront page and create a distribution.
+- In **Origin domain** enter the bucket name and select the auto populated option.
+- Click on **Use website endpoint**
+- Keep all other default options and click on **Create Distribution**
+- Wait for the deployment to be `Available`.
+It will take 5-10 minutes.
+- Note the **Distribution domain name**.
+This can be used to access the voting application.

+# Clean Up Resources

+- Delete all the resources created as part of this mini project.